lauravlad/lauravlad.github.io/_posts/2021-02-01-twitter_sentiment_analysis.markdown

 <a href="https://imgur.com/4uqxFbE"><img src="https://i.imgur.com/4uqxFbE.png" title="source: imgur.com" /></a>

-We can see we have handles, emojis, punctuation, and stopwords that we need to take care.
+We can see, we have: handles, emojis, punctuation, and stopwords that we need to take care.
 Stopwords are considered to be unimportant words, like 'the' or 'it'.
 Eliminating these words allow applications to focus on the important words instead.

 Let's handles emojis first:

-You will need to import a helpful library:
+You will need to import a helpful libraries:

 `import re`